notEthan/jsi/docs/Glossary.md

 In JSI, a meta-schema is a {JSI::Base} that is a {JSI::Schema::MetaSchema}.
 Its schema module is a {JSI::SchemaModule::MetaSchemaModule}, and includes {JSI::Schema}.
 See also {JSI::Schema#describes_schema?} and {JSI::Schema#describes_schema!}.

+### dialect

+[dialect]: #dialect

+A dialect defines all the keywords of a JSON Schema, how they operate, and any other aspects of schema behavior.
+It consists of a set of one or more [vocabularies][vocabulary].
+Note that while not all specifications of dialects use the terms 'dialect' or 'vocabulary', JSI uses these abstractions for all supported specifications.

+Examples of dialects include:
+- Each published JSON Schema specification
+- variants of JSON Schema defined by OpenAPI 2.x and 3.x
+- custom dialects composed of vocabularies specified using the `$vocabulary` keyword

+A dialect defines some or all of:

+- a set of keywords
+- those keywords' behavior and interactions with other keywords
+- non-keyword behaviors of a schema (e.g. boolean schemas)
+- division of keywords into vocabularies
+- how vocabularies operate
+- a [meta-schema] that describes/validates instances of the schema the dialect defines

+Represented as a {JSI::Schema::Dialect}.

+### vocabulary

+[vocabulary]: #vocabulary

+A vocabulary is one part of a [dialect]'s definition of schema keywords and behaviors.
+Dialects are composed of one or more vocabularies.

+A dialect whose specification does not define vocabularies is implemented using one vocabulary.
+Vocabularies were not defined for JSON Schema up to draft 07.

+Represented as a {JSI::Schema::Vocabulary}.

 ### resource

 [resource]: #resource